 The experience of depression and anxiety with breast cancer is often affected by:

-- the support you find from family and friends
+- the support you receive from family and friends

-- whether you have previously experienced any depression or anxiety that might be brought back to life when dealing with your breast cancer diagnosis and treatment
+- whether you have previously experienced any depression or anxiety that might return when dealing with your breast cancer diagnosis and treatment.

 When to see your doctor